Excepted Service Hiring Process

 7. Tentative Selection

 - Applicants selected for a position are sent a tentative selection offer.
-It is tentative until the applicant has passed a the fitness test and drug test.
+It is tentative until the applicant has passed a fitness test and drug test.

 8. Final Offer Letter